sgokhales/sgokhales/README.md

-My work on the replication of the results in the financial literature.
+My work on the replication of the results in the quantitative finance literature.

 ### 'Settling the Size Matter' Paper